Overview

 }

-That way the stacktrace will be pritty printed in the Bot Response.
+That way the stacktrace will be pretty printed in the Bot Response.

 Cloud Function Bots has a higher level of development complexity and the execution environment is subjected to Cloud Function Quotas.
 The quota counts agains the developer account, not the end user.

-Its recommended for scenarios where the Bot event handling thoughput is even higher than 1 event/second/user and the logic can be handled asyncronously.
+Its recommended for scenarios where the Bot event handling thoughput is even higher than 1 event/second/user and the logic can be handled asynchronously.

 The Cloud Function Bots can be composed of context menus, built with Apps Script HTML Service, or any other infrastructure, to provide additional user interaction features.